arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

-The server operator has decided to disable password use with JMAP, but allow it for a while with IMAP to cater to older clients, so the login succeeds, but there is no JMAPACCESS response code.
+The server operator has decided to disable password use with JMAP, but allow it for a while with IMAP to cater to older clients, so the login succeeds, but there is no JMAPACCESS capability.

 S: 3 OK done